the3ash/D2R2/README.md

 3. Run `pnpm install` to install dependencies
 4. Run `pnpm dev` to run in development mode
 5. Run `pnpm build` to build for production

-## Chrome Extension Loading Instructions

-1. After building the extension, open Chrome browser and visit `chrome://extensions`
+6. After building the extension, open Chrome browser and visit `chrome://extensions`
-2. Enable "Developer mode" in the top right corner
+7. Enable "Developer mode" in the top right corner
-3. Click "Load unpacked extension" and select the `.output/chrome-mv3` folder in the project directory
+8. Click "Load unpacked extension" and select the `.output/chrome-mv3` folder in the project directory

 ## Cloudflare Worker Deployment